Martan03/IPK-project1/README.md

 ## Testing:

-### User input validation
-Command arguments can contain only certain characters and can be only maximum length long.
-So I tested by providing longer strings then expected and strings containing not allowed characters.
+I created few tests inside of `tests` directory:

+### Arguments testing
+- File: `tests/ArgsTests.cs`
+- Tests correct program arguments parsing:
+    - Mandatory arguments are actually mandatory
+    - Allowed values of arguments

+### Command arguments testing
+- File: `tests/ValidatorTests.cs`
+- Tests required format of command arguments
+    - Maximum length of the argument

+### UDP Message format testing
+- File: `tests/UDPTests.cs`
+- Tests required UDP message format
+- Had to create class that inherits from UDP class and overrides `Send` method in order to be able to test this

+### TCP Message format testing
+- File: `tests/TCPTests.cs`
+- Tests required TCP message format
+- Had to create class that inherits from TCP class and overrides `Send` method in order to be able to test this

+Then I also tested using **Wireshark**, where I inspected sent message format, but also messages, that were received, whether they're parced correctly.

+I also tested by running the program:

 ### Retrasmits in UDP
 To test this I stopped passing `CONFIRM` messages to UDP and replaced sending to server with printing.
-This tested, whether maximum number of rentrasmits work and whether the confirmation timeout timer works.
-I tested both with different values.
+This tested, whether maximum number of rentrasmits work and whether the confirmation timeout works.
+I tested both with different values and messages as well.

-### Sent messages format
-Testing correct format of sent message is hard without implementing the server, but I used Wireshark to look at the sent messages and compared its format to expected format.
-I tried every message user can send.
+### Overall functionality
+I also connected to provided server and every command user can execute.
+I tried with multiple values as well.
+I also inspected whether all messages are received and shown.

 ## Extra functionality:
 - `/clear`